zsiki/GeoEasy/doc/reference_guide.rst

 Language:
 	Language of the user interface.
 You have to save parameters and restart the program to take affect.
+Setting this disables the automatic language selection

 Separator in exported lists:
 	Separator character used in CSV export.